 Pick up key parts at the hardware store before you start

-Photo 1: Remove the drain lines from the faucet
+How to Replace a Kitchen Faucet Photo 1: Remove the drain lines from the faucet

 Disconnect the drain lines and P-traps if they block your access to the faucet and water supply pipes.
 (Place a bucket or coffee can under the P-trap to dump residual water after you pull it free.)

-- Shutoff valves: Before you shop for your new faucet (see “Selecting a Faucet” at the end of this article), take a look under the sink and make sure that there are shutoff valves feeding the faucet.
+- Shutoff valves: Before you shop for your new faucet (see “Selecting a Faucet” at the end of this how to replace a kitchen faucet article), take a look under the sink and make sure that there are shutoff valves feeding the faucet.
 If you don’t have shutoff valves, add them.
 If you have them, confirm that they’re in working order by turning on the hot and cold water at the faucet and shutting off the valves.
 If the faucet still drips, install new ones.
 Most likely you have 1/2-in. copper supply pipes.
 If so, add easy-to-install solderless “compression fitting” valves (Photos 9 and 10) to your shopping list.
 But if not, buy whichever valve type is compatible with your pipes.